 Finally, there is a more recent initiative in the department in this framework to develop a continuous dialogue between legal scholars and social scientists that ask the research questions about how law and courts work.
 This dialogue also includes computer scientists and mathematicians who have the necessary technical expertise to develop novel research methods that can help to answer these questions (the Coding project).

-For a more detailed indication of the supervisory interests of Professor Šadl, please click on her website:
+For a more detailed indication of the supervisory interests of Prof. Šadl, please click on her website: